 I’m not exaggerating when I say this was the toughest thing I’ve ever done.
 Despite my best intentions and occasional bouts of “doing something about it”, I’m pretty unfit.
 While I can walk all day without complaining if it’s relatively flat, hills are my enemy.
 And this wasn’t just any old hill – this was a horrendously steep, rocky path to the summit of Mount Batur, a 1717m high volcano.
 Closer to the top, we were walking on ash; thick, dusty grit that sank beneath our feet, so that with every step forwards we skidded half a step back.
 We had to half-scramble in places, and drag ourselves over awkward rocks.
 It was a tough hike – especially if you’re not particularly well prepared for it.

 The Batur Volcano Sunrise Trek in Bali is a popular climb.
 And all things considered, it’s relatively easy.
 You start at around about the 1000m mark and hike up the remaining 700m, in the middle of the night, to watch the sunrise from the summit.
 The are several paths up (apparently we took the hardest one) and dozens, if not hundreds, of companies offering organised tours and private hikes with experienced guides.
+This is, after all, one of the most popular things to do in Bali.
 But that doesn’t mean it’s not a challenge, and for me it was the toughest challenge of the year.

 Honestly, I would have given up.
 There was a real moment when I thought I had reached my limit and was ready to stop.
 If I’d been on my own, or with different, less encouraging people, I might have.
 But Macca, with his incessant motivation and irritating cheerfulness, literally wouldn’t allow me to me quit.
 And Chloe, who was suffering almost as much as me, was there to support me.